kasemAlem/ai-web-scraper/README.md

 # ai-web-scraper
-application to scrap any website using ai lang chain
+application to scrap any website using ai lang chain & selnuim